 - Asking for a security escort after I got vertigo when walking to my dorm

-- Requesting a welfare check for a friend I had not heard from in 36 hours, as well as when I suspected my friend was having a medical emergency
+- Requesting a welfare check for a friend, as well as when I suspected another friend was having a medical emergency

 - Calling an ambulance, since campus dispatch connects to 911